Alfred Craven Harrison: Career

 In October 1864, he joined Harrison, Havemeyer and Co. at the Franklin Sugar Refinery, the largest refinery in Philadelphia.
 He continued with his brother and brother-in-law until the "retirement of the company in 1892" when they sold their stock to H. O. Havemeyer and the American Sugar Refinery.

 He erected the Alfred Craven Harrison Building, at 4 South 15th Street, in Philadelphia.
 It was built between 1894 and 1895 (demolished 1969) and was designed by architects Cope and Stewardson.

 He served as a director of the Western Savings Fund, the Philadelphia National Bank.
 He was a trustee of the Franklin Institute, the Williamson Free School of Mechanical Trades, and the Pennsylvania Academy of Fine Arts.

 Personal life

 On April 4, 1872, Harrison was married to Catherine "Kate" DeForest Sheldon (1852–1918), a daughter of William Crawford Sheldon and Mary Eliza (née DeForest) Sheldon.
 Her brother was New York banker George R. Sheldon.
-Together, they were the parents of four children:
+Together, they were the parents of five children: